JianqiaoJIN/master_thesis/README.md

 |  [EXPoSE](https://arxiv.org/abs/1601.06602v3)   | 16.4     | 3.2  | 26.9     |
 | Null          | 0.0              | 0.0           | 0.0           |

-\* If you want to test the OPUAD algorithm by NAB, please adapt it to the requirements of the NAB at first.Here no details will be given.
+\* If you want to test the OPUAD algorithm by NAB, please adapt it to the requirements of the NAB at first.
+Here no details will be given.